Jackfn96/LaravelAPI/README.md

 ### Updating an existing user.
 1. In Postman, enter `http://127.0.0.1:8000/api/update` in the address bar.
-2. Then, ensure the request type is set to POST.
+2. Then, ensure the request type is set to PUT.
 3. In the 'Body' tab, select 'raw' and 'JSON' data types.
 4. In the empty request box, enter the following (replacing placeholders with the necessary information):
 ```